MS Queen Elizabeth: Exterior

-Queen Elizabeth is almost identical in design to Queen Victoria, although because of the steeper stern, at her introduction into service the passenger capacity was slightly higher with up to 2,058 compared to Queen Victoria's 2,014.
+Queen Elizabeth is similar in design to Queen Victoria; however, the steeper stern allowed a slightly higher passenger capacity of up to 2,058 compared to Queen Victoria's 2,014.

 Also unlike many previous Cunard Queens, Queen Elizabeth is not a true ocean liner as she does not have the heavy plating throughout the hull.
 However, the bow was constructed with heavier plating to cope with the transatlantic run, and the ship has a high freeboard.